anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <a name="3.2.1"></a>
 ### 3.2.1 Tenant

-A network function virtualisation infrastructure (NFVI) needs to be capable of supporting multiple tenants and has to isolate sets of infrastructure resources dedicated to specific workloads (VNF/CNF) from one another.
+A cloud infrastructure needs to be capable of supporting multiple tenants and has to isolate sets of infrastructure resources dedicated to specific workloads (VNF/CNF) from one another.
 Tenants represent an independently manageable logical pool of compute, storage and network resources abstracted from physical hardware.

 _**Example**: a tenant within an OpenStack environment or a Kubernetes cluster._